jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 What if you want to run a web app with PHP-FPM?
 It must be able to create its PID file at `/var/run/php-fpm.pid`, if you are using file-based sessions it must write to `/var/lib/php/sessions`.
-Any number of things that required root or a predefined user will no longer work because the container is _running using your user/group ID_:
+Any number of things that require root or a predefined user will no longer work because the container is _running using your user/group ID_: